Diva (Beyoncé song): Live performances

+Beyonce has also performed this song during her co-headline On the Run and On the Run II tours with her husband Jay-Z, as a mash-up with his "Clique".
+The song was performed during her Coachella set in 2018.
+In 2023, Beyoncé performed "Diva" once again during her Renaissance World Tour, this time mashed-up with Lil Uzi Vert's "Just Wanna Rock".
+In 2025, The song was also performed during her Cowboy Carter Tour, mashed up with "David Banner's "Like a Pimp".

 Cover versions

 In 2008, Ciara recorded a remix of "Diva" for a mixtape of her album Fantasy Ride (2009).
 Alex Newell, Heather Morris, Jenna Ushkowitz and Darren Criss covered the song in the eponymous episode of the fourth season of the American television series Glee which aired on February 7, 2013.
 In a review of the episode, Daniel Sperling of the website Digital Spy, described the performance of the song as one of the "plenty of fierce moments" adding that it was "posy, [and] pouty".